GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation

 After the initialization phase, the GNSS degeneration cases are checked and carefully handled to ensure robust performance.
 Then constraints from all measurements are formulated to jointly estimate system states within the sliding window under the non-linear optimization framework.
 Note that our system is naturally degraded to a VIO if GNSS is not available or cannot be properly initialized.
-To ensure the real-time performance and handle visual-inertial degenerate motions, the two-way marginalization strategy is also applied after each optimization.
+To ensure the real-time performance and handle visual-inertial degenerate motions, the two-way marginalization strategy\cite{SheMicKum1505}, which selects the frame to remove based on a parallax test, is also applied after each optimization.